HarshCasper/Rotten-Scripts/Python/Whatsapp_Sms_Bomber/README.md

 ```
 - Install Python 3.6 or above from the url given in the links section.
 - Run "pip install selenium" in your cmd terminal to install Selenium.
-- Download the chrome webdriver from the above Url and place that in  "C:\WebDriver\bin".
+- Download the chrome webdriver from the Url given in Links section and place that in  "C:\WebDriver\bin".
 - Create the WebDriver and bin folder and place your downloaded file and add that to your path in enviroment variable.
 - Clone the repo in your local machine.
 - Edit the "mycontacts.py" and add your contacts in the given format